 If you have never used Redis or KeyDB before but want to play around with some commands, install KeyDB then run the server.

 Below line asks to run the server with the default config file loaded. the '--' modifies the configuration parameters.
 Here for testing we disable protected mode (not recommended especially if port is exposed -- ideally you secure this instance).
 Since we will run client on same node using loopback for our test we will keep simple.
-We also damonize so it will run in the background if you dont have multipke command prompt windows open.
+We also daemonize so it will run in the background if you don't have multiple command prompt windows open.